Applications Open Monday 8 May 2023

-This course will be commencing on Saturday, 1 October 2022 and teaching will conclude on Saturday, 10 December 2022.
-This course will be delivered in person from 9.30am-4.30pm on Saturdays (1 October, 15 October, 5 November, 19 November, 3 December, 10 December).
-Online classes will take place from 6pm-8.30pm on Tuesday evenings (4 October, 25 October, 15 November).
-Students wishing to take the optional competency assessment, to register with the MII as professional mediators eligible to practice, will attend an additional practice day on Friday, 16 December and competency assessment on Saturday, 17 December.
+This course will be commencing on Saturday, 30 September and teaching will conclude on Saturday, 9 December 2023.
+This course will be delivered in person from 9.30am-4.30pm on Saturdays (30 September, 14 October, 4 November, 18 November, 25 Noveember, 9 December).
+Online classes will take place from 6pm-8.30pm on Tuesday evenings (3 October, 24 October, 14 November, 5 December).
+Students wishing to take the optional competency assessment, to register with the MII as professional mediators eligible to practice, will attend an additional practice day on Friday, 15 December and competency assessment on Saturday, 16 December.

 Mediation skills are a desirable skill in a range of professions, including for those working in human resources, trade unions and any role where conflict may need to be resolved.
 Successful completion of this course will provide participants with the opportunity to undertake a professional assessment of their skills.
 Successful completion of this assessment allows participants to apply to join the Mediators’ Institute of Ireland (MII).

 There is an increasing use of mediation in Ireland.
 The Mediators’ Institute of Ireland has existed since 1992.
 This organisation accredits training programmes and offers a professional base to a range of organisations and individuals (current membership circa 750).
 Career paths for mediators now exist within a number of public bodies: Legal Aid Board (Family Mediation); Financial Services and Pensions Ombudsman; Residential Tenancies Board; The Workplace Relations Commission; and Traveller Mediation Service.
 The demand for mediation services also complements the portfolio of work that can be offered by self-employed dispute resolvers.